Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 • The 220 km road via NH-27 is well-maintained and scenic near Ghazipur where the Ganga runs beside the highway.
 See our complete Ayodhya tour guide for visiting Ram Mandir and Hanuman Garhi on the same trip.

-Complete Fare Guide — Ayodhya to Varanasi (220 km) All Vehicles
+Complete Fare Guide — Varanasi–Ayodhya (220 km) All Vehicles

-Here is the complete, transparent fare breakdown for every vehicle on the Ayodhya–Varanasi route.
-These are Sachin Travels’ confirmed 2026 rates — no hidden charges, no surprises at the end of the journey.
+Here is the complete, transparent fare breakdown for every vehicle on the route.
+These are Sachin Travels’ 2026 rates, last verified in August — no hidden charges, no surprises at the end of the journey.

 Small Family